ergoplatform/oracle-core/docs/specs/Basic-Oracle-Pool-Spec.md

 This action can only be initiated if the current height is greater than the block height in R5 of the existing [Live Epoch](<#Stage-Live-Epoch>) box (which represents the end height of the epoch).
 Due to all oracles being incentivized to collect via double payout, it is expected that at least one oracle will post the collection tx at the exact height of the new epoch, thereby generating the new [Epoch Preparation](<#Stage-Epoch-Preparation>) box.

-An oracle is rewarded for the epoch if they posted a datapoint that is within the margin of error (which is a % hardcoded in the [Live Epoch](<#Stage-Live-Epoch>) contract) of the finalized datapoint.
+An oracle is rewarded for the epoch if they posted a datapoint that is within the margin of error compared to the previous finalized datapoint (which is a % hardcoded in the [Live Epoch](<#Stage-Live-Epoch>) contract) of the finalized datapoint.

 Only datapoints commit during the latest epoch (checked by comparing R5 of data-inputs with the input [Live Epoch](<#Stage-Live-Epoch>) box) and which are within the margin of error are allowed to be collected.